Lake Powell has seen a significant drop in water level this season due to low snowfall in the western Rockies last winter and other factors.

 Was that you guys in that WordPress.com commercial?
 Yes, it was!
 We were fortunate enough to be chosen for their ad campaign!
 WordPress.com is awesome.

 Is paddleboarding hard to learn?
 Not at all!
 Our professional instructors will have you up and paddling in no time.
 Our rental boards are very stable and wide and it doesn’t take long to get your balance and you’ll soon be walking on water!
 We will give you a lesson here at the shop before you go.
-We also off a fun Beginner Paddleboard Lesson available daily.
 Here are some how-to videos to help you too.

 Where are you located?
 We are in downtown Page, AZ.
-The lake is inside the National Park so you must take the gear to into the Park.
-We do have delivery service available for an additional charge, call for details.
+Lake Powell is inside the National Park so you must drive into the Park.
 The lake is about a 15-minute drive away.
 Our address is: 836 Vista Ave, Page AZ 86040.

 What happens if I fall off my paddleboard?
 Just keep in mind that falling in the water is possible when paddleboarding so just be prepared in case you do.
 Our paddleboard instructors will show you how easy it is to get back “on-board”.
 Our water temperature in the summer is about 80 degrees (F) and feels great, plus no sharks, alligators, snakes, or other biting things in the water either!Please read our safety tips here.

-Is there a weight limit for paddleboarding or kayaking?We have boards and kayaks that can accommodate up to a 250 lb individual.
+Is there a weight limit for paddleboarding or kayaking?We have boards and kayaks that can accommodate up to a 230 lb individual.
+We reserve the right to cancel any rental or tour if we feel safety to you or another person is at risk.
 As long as you can physically get yourself back on the board or kayak on your own you are good to go!

 Is there an age limit?
-No, however, paddling may not be suitable for kids under 10 because it does require some upper body strength.
+The minimum age for tours is 6 years old.
+No age limit for rentals, however, paddling may not be suitable for kids under 10 due to the time and distance.
 Experienced adults can paddle tandem with small kids seated on our bigger boards or on double kayaks.
 All children under 13 must wear a life jacket at all times.

 Is therea current in the water?
 No, you will be on a flat lake.
 Wind and boat wakes will be the only issues with the water so you want to check the weather before paddling.
 The lake is formed by the Colorado River.
 Just watch for mussels on the rocks underwater- they are sharp.
 Please read our safety tips here.